Yankees vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Bryce Elder (8-4) for his 24th start of the season.
+- Charlie Morton (11-10) will take the mound for the Braves, his 24th start of the season.

-- In 23 starts, Elder has pitched through or past the fifth inning 20 times.
-He has a season average of 5.7 frames per outing.
+- He has earned a quality start nine times in 23 starts this season.

+- Morton has 20 starts of five or more innings this season in 23 chances.
+He averages 5.6 innings per outing.

-- He has five appearances with no earned runs allowed in 23 chances this season.
+- He has five appearances this season with zero earned runs allowed out of his 23 chances this season.

 |Opponent